-Restroom Association (Singapore) ("the Association") operates in the Republic of Singapore.
+Restroom Association (Singapore) (the "Association") operates in the Republic of Singapore.
 The registered office and principal place of operation of the Association is 2 Balestier Road, #03-679, Singapore 320002.

-The principal activity of the Association is: (a) to continuously generate a high level of awareness for the importance of a good restroom environment; (b) to gather resources and promote creative development in design, usage and methods of operation to achieve the first object; (c) to set world-class standards of excellence in restroom environment; and (d) to network with other toilet or restroom associations or bodies worldwide for ideas and social and cultural exchanges.
-In furtherance of the stated objects, the Association may liaise with Government authorities and other non-government organisations to organise joint activities.
+The principal activities of the Association are:

+a) To improve the quality of life of the people by continuously generating a high level of public awareness for the importance of a good restroom environment.

+In furtherance, the Society may gather resources and promote creative development in design, usage and methods of operation to achieve the above objects; set world-class standards of excellence in restroom environment; network with other toilet or restroom associations or bodies worldwide for ideas, social, health and cultural exchanges; and liaise with Government authorities and other non-governmental organizations to organize joint activities.